Project how much your 401(k) will give you in retirement. See the impact of employer contributions, different rates of return, and time horizon.

 $0 / month

 At your current savings rate

-Investing well for retirement is a crucial act.
-At Titan, our aim is to grow your capital over the long-term through our expert-managed investment strategies.
+Investing for retirement is important and requires careful consideration.
+At Titan, our aim is to grow your capital over the long-term through our professionally-managed investment strategies.
 Sign-up takes minutes.

 Titan’s 401(k) calculator gives anyone the ability to project potential returns from a 401(k) retirement fund, based on your current age, 401(k) balance, and annual salary; how much you plan to contribute each year, plus any employer contributions; and the age at which you plan to retire.